mehaksoni/eBayItemSearch/README.md

 # eBayItemSearch
 eBay Item Search using Bootstrap, JQuery and Facebook mashup.
-Used PHP for the backend.
+Used PHP for backend.